 In this section, we'll discuss how you can make a living space look cohesive by placing furniture of the same color.

 Stick to a Specific Color Scheme

-Keeping a consistent color scheme is one of the best ways to quickly and effortlessly create cohesion, whether you’re using matching furniture sets or different furniture pieces.
+Keeping a consistent color scheme is one of the best ways to quickly and effortlessly create cohesion, whether you’re using matching furniture sets or different luxury furniture pieces.
 For example, you can opt for grey furniture with black or white accents.
 But remember to balance your colors—if you put these in a white or grey room, they'll look bland.